red-collar-official/flutter_kore/docs/disabling_components.md

 # Disabling components

-You can not use at all most of components of Umvvm.
+You can disable most of components of Umvvm at all.

 If you don't want to use navigation component just don't pass it to global app initializztion: